-Enter the total funds you are requesting for rental fees for equipment and facilities (sometimes referred to as user fees).
+Enter the requested funds for rental fees for equipment and facilities.

 If you will use your own equipment and facilities, you may charge depreciation in compliance with 2 CFR § 200.436.
 Alternatively, if you will use equipment you purchased with federal funds under another award, you may charge user fees consistent with 2 CFR § 200.313(c)(2).
 You may not charge both depreciation and user fees.